 Diabetic retinopathy is the top cause of new cases of blindness in adults, affecting nearly one-third of diabetic adults over the age of 40.
 Regular eye exams to monitor your eyes allow Raghu Murthy, MD, FACS, at Retina Eye Specialists to detect the earliest signs of diabetic retinopathy and start treatment long before you develop symptoms that alert you to a problem.
 If you have diabetes, schedule a comprehensive eye examination today.
-Call the offices in Beverly Hills and South Pasadena, California, or use the online booking feature.
+Call the offices in South Pasadena, California, or use the online booking feature.

 Diabetes causes high blood sugar, which gradually damages the blood vessels in your retina.
 That’s when you have diabetic retinopathy.

 Diabetic retinopathy progresses through two stages: nonproliferative and proliferative.
 Additionally, you can get Diabetic Macular Edema with either stage of disease.